danielsularea/lily.work/_work/2018-02-21-ibm-care-advisor-for-breast.md

 </figure>

 ### 4. The breast imaging community has "suffered" from AI already
 Computer-aided detection (CAD) was an initiatve to make sure nothing was ever missed in the mammogram by pointing out areas of suspicion using AI.
 This technology was widely adopted but ultimately received extremely negative reviews.
-Only 20% of the radiologists we observed looked at the CAD markings before their own interpretation and most agree that it was like reading with a medical student.
+Only 20% of the radiologists we observed glanced at the CAD markings before making their own interpretation and most agree that it was like reading with a medical student.

 ## Rethink the Problem

 Once we wrapped up generative research, we at least knew that we were on the right track: reading mammograms is a tasking process that needed to be improved.

-However, the initial problem needed to be redefined: *although the shortage of radiologists is a major problem outside the US, we observed that American institutions instead suffered from a shortage of radiologists who specialize in breast imaging.*
+However, the initial problem needed to be redefined: *The US is much better stocked in radiology staff than the rest of world.
+Instead, we observed that American institutions suffered from a shortage of radiologists who specialize in breast imaging.*

-This is because while all radiologists are certified to and do read mammograms, only 10% are specialists who completed a fellowship focusing on breast imaging.
+This is because while all radiologists are certified to and often do read mammograms, only 10% are specialists who completed a fellowship focusing on breast imaging.
 This means a high reliance on generalists who read across many body systems without a particular specialization in any of them.

 <figure>
 	<img src="../assets/img/ca-breast/generalistspecialist.svg" width="330"/>